Stranger65536/IFMO-PYDICOM/README.md

   -o OUTPUT_DIRECTORY, --output_directory OUTPUT_DIRECTORY
                         All nodule images will be stored in the specified directory.
-Directory will be created if necessary
+Directory will be created if necessary -A, --all             If set, images of all slices, including slices without defined diagnosis and with unknown diagnosis will be exported
+  -f, --full            If set, full CT scans will be extracted in a "full"
+                        subdirectory
 ```

 First run may take a while.
 During first time extraction caches with annotations, dicoms metadata and diagnosis will be created.
 It will reduce time for next image extractions.